Pennsylvania Preps Short-term Budget Amid Virus Uncertainty

-Pennsylvania state government was preparing a temporary no-new-taxes budget plan Tuesday that maintains current spending levels while budget makers watch to see how badly tax collections are damaged by coronavirus-related shutdowns and whether the federal government sends another aid package to states.
+Pennsylvania state government began advancing a temporary, no-new-taxes budget plan Tuesday that maintains current spending levels while budget makers watch to see how badly coronavirus-related shutdowns damage tax collections and whether the federal government sends another aid package to states.

 Officials in the House and Senate Republican majorities said that they expected to wrap up votes on a roughly $25.8 billion package this week.
-A House floor vote was still expected Tuesday evening before the bill can go to the Senate.
+The main budget bill squeaked by the House, 103-99, just hours after it was unveiled Tuesday.

+Every Democrat and six Republicans opposed it.
+In the Senate later Tuesday, it passed with bipartisan support in the Appropriations Committee.

-Many public schools officials breathed a sigh of relief at the news that they were spared a massive cut in aid, after taking a hit of more than 10% in state aid nine years ago during the recession.
+Many public schools officials breathed a sigh of relief at the news that they were spared a massive cut in aid amid projections of a multi-billion dollar shortfall, after taking a hit of more than 10% in state aid nine years ago during the recession.

 An early deal on a budget also avoids a long, drawn-out budget fight between Wolf and the Republican-controlled Legislature.
 Such fights have marked two of Wolf's past five budgets.